 TINA: I will.
 In private and online.
 I'll make it viral.
 Pineda better watch out.
-Vampire gets as many as five trends going every day on social media!
 Just let those goddamn cops try... let them try to fight my freedom of...!

 BEN: That sounds dangerous in the middle of a double murder investigation.